 Chateau d’Angkor La Residence

-If you’re considering renting an apartment in Siem Reap for a holiday or short term stay and prefer holiday rentals or vacation rentals to serviced apartments, or are a fan of Airbnb, then you need to take your time, do your research, and scrutinise the property listing closely.
+If you’re considering renting an apartment in Siem Reap when the borders open to tourists later this year for a holiday or short term stay and prefer holiday rentals or vacation rentals to serviced apartments, then you need to take your time, do your research, and scrutinise the property listing closely.

-I did a search on a handful of sites, including our partner accommodation booking site, booking.com and found that many of the apartments listed were hotel rooms and don’t have the amenities of serviced apartments, such as kitchens and washing machines, nor even have separate bedrooms and living areas.
+I did a search on a handful of sites, including our partner accommodation booking site, booking.com, as well as Airbnb, Flipkey etc and found that many of the apartments listed were actually hotel rooms and didn’t even have the amenities of serviced apartments, such as kitchens and washing machines, nor even have separate bedrooms and living areas.

 Before booking a holiday rental or renting an apartment in Siem Reap, see our post on How to Avoid Holiday Rental Scams.